scrambledeggs/kata/{{cookiecutter.project_name}}/README.md

 ```bash
 $ make dev
 ```
+    2.1.
+Optionally use `make dev-watch` for live-reloading while developing

 If the previous command ran successfully you should now be able to hit the following local endpoint to invoke your function `http://localhost:3000/v1/hello-world`